Realize Your Dreams.

 -

 We strongly recommend that applicants submit at least one year – or 2000 hours – of direct patient care experience, including exposure to the PA profession.
-The Program believes that involvement in direct patient care, health care related experience, and exposure to the PA profession give an applicant a foundation to begin PA school and demonstrates an interest and commitment to the health care field.
+The Program believes that involvement in direct patient care, health care related experience, and exposure to the PA profession give an applicant a foundation to begin PA school and demonstrate an interest and commitment to the health care field.
 Quality and quantity of patient care hours will be considered during the selection process.
 The Program does not accept experience hours completed after the verified application deadline of October 1 but encourages applicants to continue gaining experience until the time of matriculation.
 Verification of listed experiences may be required.

 Patient Care Experience